-Director of Strategic Planning and Reporting, Kamehameha Schools
+Vice President of Strategy and Innovation, Kamehameha Schools

-Lauren Nahme is the director of strategic planning and reporting at Kamehameha Schools.
-In that role, she is responsible for facilitating the planning, monitoring and reporting processes of the organization.
-She was formally the controller for the organization and among other things, worked jointly with the Strategic Planning Division to synchronize organization-wide planning and budgeting activities.
+Lauren Nahme is the Vice President of Strategy and Innovation at Kamehameha Schools, the $10.2 billion educational trust.
+In that role, she is responsible for facilitating the strategy development, innovation processes and performance management processes of the organization.
+She was formally the director of strategic planning and reporting and the controller for the organization and among other things, worked jointly with the Strategic Planning Division to synchronize organization-wide planning and budgeting activities.
 She has worked for other organizations including Hawaii State Federal Credit Union, City Bank, and PricewaterhouseCoopers, and has been involved in numerous community service activities throughout her career.

 President and Chief Executive Officer, Hawaii Institute for Public Affairs

 Jeanne Schultz Afuvai is the President and Chief Executive Officer of Hawaii Institute for Public Affairs (HIPA) and has been with the organization since 2006.
 Prior to joining HIPA, she served in Governor John D. Waihee III’s cabinet as deputy director of the state Department of Transportation, where she was involved in infrastructure needs of Highways, Harbors and Airports.
 Among other things, she led the team that successfully lobbied Washington D.C. for more international flights between Japan and Hawaii and worked on the effort that is now known as “visa waiver.”

 In business, she played a key role in the development of Kapolei as Oahu’s second city, having served as marketing manager at the James Campbell Estate.
 Earlier, she worked for the Chamber of Commerce of Hawaii where she established the military affairs council, Alexander and Baldwin Agribusiness as senior vice president of marketing and Xerox Corporation as branch sales manager in San Francisco.